 In our tests with Datacolor’s Spyder5Elite Pro calibration tool, we were able to achieve a full 100% reading on the sRGB stats, with a more mediocre result of only 79% on when it came down to testing the AdobeRGB gamut.

 Of course, this is by intention, not accident.
 The BenQ isn’t made for AdobeRGB accuracy because it’s focused on catering to video editors and 3D VFX artists, not photo editors or graphic designers.
+If you actually need a monitor for those specific professions, we have a guide on the best photography monitor.
 This specific subset of professionals are much more concerned with it reaching Rec.
 709 spec than AdobeRGB, which it already does (if you’ll forgive the pun) with flying colors.

 Read: Best G-Sync Monitors